dcarrsf/ngwp-cli/README.md

 ```

 ### route [name]
-The *route* command adds a component to the *app* folder.
+The *route* command adds a component to the *./src/app/* folder.
 Use this option to create a new page route.

 ```
 $ ngwp route contact
 ```
-After generating the component, be sure to add it to the *app.routing.ts* file.
+After generating the component, be sure to add it to the *./src/app/app.routing.ts* file.

 ### component [name]
-The *component* command adds a component to the *app/shared/components* folder.
+The *component* command adds a component to the *./src/app/shared/components/* folder.
 Use this option to create UI components that can be shared across routes.

 ```
 $ ngwp component header
 ```
-After generating the component, be sure to add it to the *app.module.ts* file, or another module.
+After generating the component, be sure to add it to the *./src/app/app.module.ts* file, or another module.

 ### directive [name]
-The *directive* command adds a directive to the *app/shared/directives* folder.
+The *directive* command adds a directive to the *./src/app/shared/directives/* folder.
 Use this option to create custom directives to manipulat ethe DOM.

 ```
 $ ngwp directive iterate
 ```

 ### pipe [name]
-The *pipe* command adds a pipe to the *app/shared/pipes* folder.
+The *pipe* command adds a pipe to the *./src/app/shared/pipes/* folder.
 Use this option to create custom filters.

 ```
 $ ngwp pipe uppercase
 ```

 ### model [name]
-The *model* command adds a model to the *app/shared/models folder*.
+The *model* command adds a model to the *./src/app/shared/models/* folder.
 Use this option to create a simple model class with static typing and private encapsulated properties.

 ```
 $ ngwp model user
 ```

 ### service [name]
-The *service* command adds a service to the *app/shared/service folder*.
+The *service* command adds a service to the *./src/app/shared/service* folder.
 Use this option to create utilities and reusable services for your components.

 ```
 $ ngwp service json
 ```
-After generating the service, be sure to add it to the *app.module.ts* file, or another module.
+After generating the service, be sure to add it to the *./src/app/app.module.ts* file, or another module.